asdvfghg/QCNN_for_bearing_diagnosis/readme.md

 ## Main Results
 ### Classification Performance
 Here we give the main results of our paper.
 We use the false positive rate (FPR), fault detection rate (FDR), presicion (PRE) and F1 score to validate the performance of the proposed method.
-All resutls are run 5times to calculate the average.
+All resutls are run 5 times to calculate the average.
 The proposed method outperforms other compared baseline methods.

 ![enter description here](https://raw.githubusercontent.com/asdvfghg/image/master/QCNN/results.png)